yxgeee/OpenIBL/README.md

 Currently, we support [Pittsburgh](https://www.cv-foundation.org/openaccess/content_cvpr_2013/papers/Torii_Visual_Place_Recognition_2013_CVPR_paper.pdf), [Tokyo 24/7](https://www.di.ens.fr/~josef/publications/Torii15.pdf) and [Tokyo Time Machine](https://arxiv.org/abs/1511.07247) datasets.
 The access of the above datasets can be found [here](https://www.di.ens.fr/willow/research/netvlad/).

-**Note:** the results of all three methods (SFRS, NetVLAD, SARE) can be reproduced by training on Pitts30k-train and directly testing on the other datasets.

 ```shell
 cd examples && mkdir data
 ```